Cold email mistakes to avoid if you wanna get more replies

 • the focus is on the prospect’s struggles which catches their attention

-• the approach is prospect-centred as it's clear they want to provide value and create a relationship, not to sell
+• the approach is prospect-centered as it’s clear they want to provide value and create a relationship, not sell

 Rather than making your prospects hear about your product and company, try to find out more about them.
 What are their struggles and pain points, and what do they need help with?
 Use the pitch to build a genuine connection.